northstarhana/northstarhana/content/Unreal Engine/Stop Live Coding.md

 * We are effectively changing the memory layout of the object, but any code that isn't aware of the change to the temporary copy type will just rush headlong into it expecting to find a member at a specific location and the Editor will crash.
 * There is a chance that garbage or duplicate property information will be copied over to the new copy which if saved to the asset will **permanently** corrupt it.

 The last point is the most common symptom of Live Coding and there is no way to tell if we have it until you see duplicate components on our Actor BPs, phantom properties/components that won't go away even after they are removed, and other unexpected behaviors.
-For the most part there is no way to recover an asset from this (duplicate components can be potentially fixed with [this plugin](https://github.com/Duroxxigar/ComponentPointerFixer) however!
-Not all hope is lost)
+For the most part there is no way to recover an asset from this

+> [!tip]
+Duplicate components can be potentially fixed with [this plugin](https://github.com/Duroxxigar/ComponentPointerFixer).
+Not all hope is lost!

 # A Better Unreal C++ Workflow